biosails/pheniqs/docs/vignettes/illumina.md

             URL : /dev/stdout?format=sam&compression=none

-While not strictly necessary, You may examine the [compile configuration](example/CBJLFACXX_l01_sample_compiled.json), which is the actual configuration Pheniqs will execute will all implicit and default parameters.
+While not strictly necessary, You may examine the [compiled configuration](example/CBJLFACXX_l01_sample_compiled.json), which is the actual configuration Pheniqs will execute with all implicit and default parameters.
 This is an easy way to see exactly what Pheniqs will be doing and spotting any configuration errors.

 >```shell
 pheniqs mux --config CBJLFACXX_l01_sample.json --compile